Boosting your immune system is an essential step towards staying healthy. Discover how to increase your immune system naturally!

 A cold sore is painful because of the nerve endings present in the area.
 It’s similar to a sunburn.
 Be gentle when touching your face to prevent a cold sore from developing.
 Keep away from others who might infect you with cold sores.
 Use soap and water to cleanse your face after using public restrooms.

 Vaccines work by stimulating antibodies in the body’s immune system.
-An antibody is a protein molecule that the body produces to defend itself against disease.
-Vaccination stimulates the production of specific antibodies in response to a foreign substance (such as a virus).
+An antibody is a molecule of protein that the body makes to fight off disease.
+Getting a vaccine makes your body make certain antibodies in response to a foreign substance, like a virus.
 Some vaccines contain only one type of antigen; others may contain multiple types.

 Vaccines do not cause an allergic reaction.
 However, if you’ve had a bad reaction to any vaccine previously, talk to your doctor about whether another vaccination would be safe for you.